afuh/rick-and-morty-api/CONTRIBUTING.md

 1. Fork the repo.
 2. Write your code for the [API][1], the [documentation site][2], or the [node wrapper][3].
-3. Create a Pull Request against the `develop` branch.

 ## Feature suggestions